 A great way to tell if you have effective internal communication tools is to look at the success of the company.
 If goals are soaring to new heights, you’ll know that communication is where it needs to be.
 If business slows down and productivity falls, start re-evaluating your strategy.
 A lack of productivity can signify communication issues.
 If this is the case, re-evaluate your internal communication plan.

 A great internal communication tool found in many intranet platforms is the project and task management feature.
 This helps streamline various tasks and the communication required to complete projects successfully.
 As with anything else, issues can arise when people aren’t using it.
 If projects become stagnant, look deeper into your internal communication tools.

 13. Take a “before and after” approach.

 When a new campaign is underway, you can expect to learn more about the functionality of your company.
-Campaigns require teamwork and a strong internal communication strategy, which if approached correctly, has a positive effect on your staff and business.
+Campaigns require teamwork and strong internal communication tools, which if approached correctly, will have a positive effect on your staff and business.
 When rolling out a new product, check the effectiveness of your internal communications.
 Then immediately after the success of a launch, check it again.
 This “before and after” approach can be useful in all aspects of life and business.
 The sooner you use it, the more likely it is you’ll see a measurable change.

 14. Maintain active discussion forums.

 For a long time, forums have been the facilitators for online conversations.
 The same concept applies to your company intranet.
 You may need to jumpstart conversations to keep communication flowing.
 Employees can receive notifications to alert them of your intranet discussion forum posts.
 This pushes effective internal communication forward.
 Keeping things on topic is important, but let people discuss hobbies and interests too.
 This can be a great way for individuals to get to know each other better.